ennemli/todo/README.md

 - POST /auth/valid: User validation.

 ## Testing
-Each service includes unit and integration tests located in the internal/tests/ directory.
+Each service includes unit and integration tests in the internal/tests/ directory.
 To run the tests, use the following command:

 sh
 ```sh